Edgar F. Luckenbach: Death

 After months of declining health, Edgar F. Luckenbach died at his estate, Elm Court, in Sands Point, New York, on April 26, 1943.
 He was 75 years old.

-His son Lieutenant Edgar F. Luckenbach Jr. inherited more than 6 million dollars from his father, or around 700 million dollars in 2022 money.
+His son Lieutenant Edgar F. Luckenbach Jr. inherited more than 6 million dollars from his father, or around 80 million dollars in 2022 money.
 He married Audrey Jean Yost Clifton of New York, daughter of Commander Charles Yost, U.S. Ambassador of the United Nations, appointed by President Richard Nixon.

 During Edgar Luckenbach Jr. tenure as the head of the shipping empire of his father, he reorganized the company by withdrawing ships from the unprofitable intercoastal trade, and re-deployed them on the international charter market.
 He and its affiliates served over 150 ship-owning principals and their vessels on the Atlantic and Gulf coasts.
 He became the National Director of the Navy League of the United States, Commanding Officer Staff of the Naval Intelligence Reserve, and served as Assistant U.S. Naval Attaché in Singapore.
 He also moved the headquarters to 120 Wall Street, Manhattan.

 A few years after his death, the 104 acre Elm Court estate was put up for auction.
 It consisted of a 22-room main house, a 12-room dwelling, a 4-room cottage, a 7-room house and two 8-room homes.
 Also on the estate were a six-car and a four-car garage, greenhouses, orchards, a chicken coop and a bathhouse on the beach.

 The estate later became the campus of Sands Point Country Day School, also known as Sands Point Academy, a school for gifted children, which operated there from 1954 to 1973.

 Business

 Luckenbach's father Lewis owned the Luckenbach Steamship Company, and Edgar succeeded to its presidency upon Lewis's death in 1906, moving its operations to Manhattan.

 After the First World War, Luckenbach decided it was in the best interest of the company to focus on domestic trade.
 He established terminal facilities throughout the United States, including in Brooklyn, Philadelphia, Mobile and Galveston.
 Luckenbach Steamship Company was a successful and longest-lived US shipping companies.
 Lewis Luckenbach started in 1850 with one tugboat in New York.
 Next, he started moving barge transport of Virginia coal in barges with tugs from Norfolk, Virginia to New England.
 During World War II Luckenbach Steamship Company chartered ships from the Maritime Commission and War Shipping Administration.

-During wartime, the Luckenbach Steamship Company operated Victory ships, Liberty shipss, and a few Empire ships.
+During wartime, the Luckenbach Steamship Company operated Victory ships, Liberty ships, and a few Empire ships.
 After the war, the company purchased some of the low-cost post-war cargo ships.
 Luckenbach Steamship Company failed to upgrade to container ships and modernize as other shipping lines did in the 1970s and with the Vietnam War over Luckenbach Steamship Company closed in 1974, all ships being sold or scrapped due to age.